TrshxRaccoon/AppDev_Assignment/README.md

 Practice basic Flutter concepts by building small widgets and apps.
 Each assignment is simple and focused on one feature.

+## 📚 Resourceas
+Follow this for instructions on how to setup flutter and other useful resources: https://github.com/Devsoc-BPGC/modules/blob/main/APPDEV.md

 ---

 ### Assignment 1: Hello World App